DebabrataPradhan/addressBook/README.md

 - field validator like email,zip and so on.
 2. Unit tests
 3. Separate classes from addressBook.php as they grow with mitosis process

+#### Dependencies
+Tools imported to use local stack
+- Bootstrap
+- jQuery
+- datatables